TABLE OF CONTENTS

 2. WALDORF SCHOOLS TODAY

-A brief look at the purposes of Waldorf schooling
+WEIRD WALDORF - A brief look at purposes

-Some of the things you aren’t supposed to know
+SECRETS - Some of what you aren’t supposed to know

 3. CONSIDERATIONS FOR PARENTS

-Reverence, wonder, and the aftereffects of straining for them
+THE WORLD OF WALDORF - Reverence, wonder, and straining for them

 4. THE WALDORF APPROACH